codemod-com/codemod-registry/codemods/mocha/vitest/migrate-configuration/README.md

-# Configuration tweak for mocha-vitest migration
+# Migrate Configuration from Mocha to Vitest

 ## Description